Design of the Weed Manager System

 number of hours and the number of people involved,

-session record, associated with the weed data record by
+session record, associated with the observation record by

 this table, which makes it straightforward to report on

-the amount of resources spent during a time period or
+the amount of hours spent during a time period or

 If an organization uses this table as in 1. above,

-then it would also be possible to report on resources
+then it is also possible to report on hours spent

 |session ID *|